-Last year I read the famous book by Julian Cribb, Poisoned Planet, and was shocked to discover there is literally no where on earth that is not impacted and contaminated by man-made chemicals.
-Even polar ice-caps have been found to contain PFAs (per- and poly-fluoroalkyl substances - known to cause serious health effects, including cancer, endocrine disruption, accelerated puberty, liver and immune system damage, and thyroid changes).
+Last year I read the famous book, Poisoned Planet, by Julian Cribb and was shocked to discover there is literally nowhere on earth that isn't impacted and contaminated by man-made chemicals.
+Even polar ice-caps have been found to contain PFAs (per and poly-fluoroalkyl substances known to cause serious health effects, including cancer, endocrine disruption, accelerated puberty, liver and immune system damage, and thyroid changes).

 Modest estimates have suggested that we are exposed to more than 700,000 different toxic chemicals on a daily basis, and some researchers suggest it may be as high as 2,100,000!
-Let me just spell that out for you in another way:
+Let me just spell that out for you:

 Can you even get your head around that?

 So while giving up and just going with it is one option, there is no doubt that this kind of exposure will have devastating effects on our health and environment, now and in the long-term.
 Exposure to this extraordinary number of toxic synthetics that your body was never meant to deal with can impact you in many, many ways, but needless to say your body will respond with disease, discomfort and dysregulation.

 We were just never meant to live life this way.